 - Comes with one Connect box along with a Smart Remote

 - 3D compatible

 - The power cord is too short

 - Comes with just one pair of 3D glasses

 With a great quality of picture, color, and contrast, each self-lit OLED pixel in LG 65-Inch 4k Ultra HD 3D TV is designed to work with the others.
-LG’s unique curved TV design is a guarantee to offer you a great cinematic experience.
-This TV promises great viewing experience no matter what your seating position is; the TV offers great visuals even from the sides.
+LG’s unique TV with a curved design is a guarantee to offer you a great cinematic experience.
+This TV promises a great viewing experience no matter what your seating position is; the TV offers great visuals even from the sides.

 - Screen Size: 65″

 - Picture Mode: 6 Modes (Vivid, Standard, Movie, Game, ISF1, ISF2)